Staff & Boards

 Financial Director

-Besëarta Spanca is a dedicated finance and risk management professional with strong academic and practical experience.
-She completed her bachelor’s degree in Business Management and Entrepreneurship at Staffordshire University, and then won a prestigious scholarship to pursue her master’s degree in Finance and Risk Management at the University of Sheffield.
-Since July 2021, Besëarta Spanca has been serving as the Director of Finance at Musine Kokalari Institute, demonstrating exceptional expertise, strategic leadership and unwavering commitment to financial integrity and the development of the institution.
+Besëarta Spanca has work experience in finance and risk management, with both academic and practical experience.
+She completed her bachelor’s degree in Business Management and Entrepreneurship at Staffordshire University, after which she was awarded a prestigious scholarship to successfully pursue a master’s degree in Finance and Risk Management at the University of Sheffield.
+Since July 2021, Besëarta Spanca has served as the Finance Director at the Musine Kokalari Institute, demonstrating exceptional expertise, strategic leadership, and an unwavering commitment to financial integrity and the institution’s development.

 Belgzim Kamberi